 - Run Chart

-- Cause Effect Diagram
+- Cause-Effect Diagram

 - Control Chart

-1. Check Sheet (Check list):
+1. Check Sheet (Checklist):

 2. Pareto Diagram:

 A Pareto Chart is a series of bars whose heights reflect the frequency or impact of problems.
 The bars are arranged in descending order of height from left to right.
-This means the categories represented by the tall bars on the left are relatively more significant then those on the right.
+This means the categories represented by the tall bars on the left are relatively more significant than those on the right.
 This bar chart is used to separate the “vital few” from the “trivial many”.
 These charts are based on the Pareto Principle which states that 80 percent of the problems come from 20 percent of the causes.
 Pareto charts are extremely useful because they can be used to identify those factors that have the greatest cumulative effect on the system, and thus screen out the less significant factors in an analysis.
 Ideally, this allows the user to focus attention on a few important factors in a process.

 A Histogram is a variation of a bar chart in which data values are grouped together and put into different classes.
-This grouping allows you see how frequently data in each class occur in the data set.
+This grouping allows you to see how frequently data in each class occur in the data set.
 Higher bars represent more data values in a class.
 Lower bars represent fewer data values in a class.